dotnet/docs-maui/docs/platform-integration/essentials/launcher.md

 # Launcher

-The `Launcher` class enables an application to open a URI by the system.
+This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) Essentials `Launcher` class.
+This class enables an application to open a URI by the system.
 This is often used when deep linking into another application's custom URI schemes.
 If you're looking to open the browser to a website, use the [Browser](open-browser.md) API instead.

 ## Get started